zcysxy/edav-garden/src/site/notes/Scatterplot.md

 - Boundaries
     - No films have high votes and low ratings
     - No films have high votes and an average rating close to the maximum possible
-- For films with more than a few cotes, the average rating increases w/ # of votes
+- For films with more than a few votes, the average rating increases w/ # of votes
 - Outliers: some films appear to have lower-than-expected ratings
 - Films with low votes may have any average rating (full range)
     - The only films with very high ratings are those with relatively few votes